 GetIncomingFiles:

 The GetIncomingFiles package processes (COA, FMSV, CON, MAG, FMS and PMS) incoming files from FISA FTP Secure Server.
-A third party tool nsoftware is used for to FISA server as SSIS doesn’t have the ability to connect to server.
+A third party tool nsoftware is used for FTP-S to FISA server as SSIS doesn’t have the ability to connect to FTP-S server.
 The Task implemented to download is FTPReceive task.
 The files eligible to be downloaded are inserted into ETL.FTPDirectoryEntry table with the details on filename and timestamp on the file.
 If the same file name with the same timestamp exists and the files have been processed into MyMoney Database then files are not downloaded again.
 If the files have not yet been processed in the MyMoney database then files are re-downloaded every 30 minutes to make sure that file has the latest updated data.

 For All data feeds to check if the file is eligible for download, the pattern of the file name is checked against ETL.DataLoadFilenamePattern table which contains the filename patterns for the various data feeds.
-If there is a problem with the GetIncomingFiles package, there is a provision to download the files manually using any software and run the LoadFMSDataLoad and LoadPMSDataLoad manually to process the data feeds.
+If there is a problem with the GetIncomingFiles package, there is a provision to download the files manually using any FTP-S software and run the LoadFMSDataLoad and LoadPMSDataLoad manually to process the data feeds.

 Exclusions: